 The Naviera Armas ferry on the route from Tenerife to Fuerteventura

 Popular island-hopping itineraries for the Canary Islands

 There are many ways to explore the Canary Islands.
-Either you’re in the Canary archipelago for a short time or you’re having a multi-week vacation, it is worth visiting some of the beautiful islands.
+Whether you’re in the archipelago for a short time or you’re having a multi-week vacation, it is worth visiting some of the beautiful islands.